-With control over each step of the process, Sensient utilizes decades of process knowledge to ensure ideal field selection, proprietary development of seed varieties, and a customized planting and harvesting process.
+With control over each step of the farming and manufacturing processes, Sensient leverages decades of process knowledge to ensure ideal field selection, proprietary development of seed varieties, and a customized planting and harvesting process.
 Through our field representative program, we partner with our growers to share best practices in farming that are unique to our products in areas such as integrated pest management, improved nutrient management, water conservation, and other proprietary farm management systems and tools.
 Because many of these relationships span decades, our growers are integrated partners in our supply chain.